betterscientificsoftware/bssw.io/Events/Workshop.SE4Science17.md

 For more information on better scientific software, go to the [Better Scientific Software main page](http://betterscientificsoftware.info).

 <!---
+Announcement: 2017 International Workshop on Software Engineering for Science, May 22, 2017 Announcement dates: 05/01/2017 - 05/22/2017
 Publish: yes
 Categories: planning, crosscutting
 Topics: software engineering